Office of the Registrar

 If you want your replacement diploma to display a different name than the one printed on your original diploma and the one in our records, you must also send a completed Change of Address/Contract Information Form with your Duplicate Diploma Request Form.
 The Change of Address/Contract Information Form must be accompanied by official documentation of your new legal name (i.e., driver’s license, marriage certificate, court order, passport).

 Bay State College has authorized the National Student Clearinghouse to provide degree and enrollment verification.
-The National Student Clearinghouse can be contacted at:
+If you have questions or need assistance, please contact the National Student Clearinghouse at: